MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-16-Jekyll-next-previous.md

 So after some searching and tinkering I found it was quite simple.

 Turns out you can pass the entire `Page` with all its defined values into an includes HTML.
-Sort-of like passing in an object (I'm guessing) if you are familiar with [Object Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming).
+Sort-of (I'm guessing) like passing in an object if you are familiar with [Object Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming).
 This way I can grab all the defined values declared within the post inside of a reusable includes.

-I'm definitely going to work on making it look better in the future, but it's still a prototype and it works.
+I'm definitely going to work on making it look better in the future, but it's still a prototype and it works for now.

 ## Example

 First, evaluate what properties you need for a preview, and what you have commonly defined on each post.
 All I needed was the title, categories, image/thumbnail, and miscellaneous details like the URL.

-This could get a bit more challenging if you need more details than just that in your preview.
+This could get a bit more challenging if you need more details than general metadata in your preview.
 Maybe I'll figure out a way to extract more data in another post or link to something I find in the future.

 Jekyll pages allow you to grab the values from the previous and next post directly from the reference passed into an includes.
 On the other hand I wanted my includes to be more generic than that.
 So in this example I am passing in the entirety of the previous and next pages into the includes so that the code does not have to be aware of which page it's on.

-I think this allows for a bit more reuse and decouples it from whatever page is implementing the preview functionality so it's not tied directly to this specific use case.
+I think this allows for a bit more reuse and decouples it from whatever page is implementing the preview functionality.
+Hopfully keeping the preview from tied directly to this specific use case.

 ### Example Structure